 Creative Aging

-Creative aging and lifelong learning opportunites have significant benefits for older adults, helping to improve well-being and enhance social connection.
+Creative aging and lifelong learning opportunities have significant benefits for older adults, helping to improve well-being and enhance social connection.

 CVCOA is grateful to the Vermont Arts Council, Vermont Community Foundation, and National Endowment for the Arts for generous grant funding to make these programs possible.